LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

    > git clone https://github.com/<GitUsername>/coding-events-api

-.. todo: explain sqlite usage, swagger docs, what the app looks like, which code to examine, what does running the application produce.

-For today's studio, we will start with the first branch of the API codebase, ``1-sqlite``.
+For this studio, we want to have the ``1-sqlite`` checked out.
 This branch has an API with a single (``CodingEvent``) resource and a built-in SQLite database.

+.. admonition:: Note

+	Including a SQLite database in this project means you don't need to have your MySQL server running to test the API.
+We won't get into what this looks like and instead just concentrate on testing the API endpoints.

 Let's change into the repo and switch to this branch: